zst123/kernel_ZOPO/README.md

 this kernel is compatible with ZOPO model: 980, 990, C3

-to choose which model to compile you have to edit the file build.sh and change the variable MODEL (valid values ​​are 990a, 990b, 980a, 980b, C3)

 for the 980 and 990 there are variants that differ in the accelerometer sensor, try first with the A version...if the rotation of the screen (in landscape) is upside down recompile with B version

 you also need to edit the path of toolchain